 Stockit can be used with many Schematic and PCB design products in the market but has close ties with the Easy-PC product from Number One Systems and the Pulsonix PCB design product.
+It can also equallly be used with PADS and Altium as well as many other PCB systems.

 With Pulsonix, the integration is taken a step further with access to the Stockit database directly linked via an ODBC connection.
 This means stock attribute fields can be accessed and displayed in the Pulsonix Database Connection (PDC) option using its powerful parametric search capabilities.
 Once the relevant Part has been located, it can be added into a Pulsonix design along with its attribute properties.
 With the ability to mark attribute fields as critical, design rules checking ensure that Parts used are always correct and up to date based on your live stock situation.